lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 BFS is optimal as a **single-source shortest path** algorithm in an unweighted graph.

-Again, we find that when implemented with an Adjacency List, the time complexity of DFS will be $\mathcal{O}(|V| + |E|)$, but when implemented with an Adjacency Matrix or if the graph is dense, it will be
+Again, we find that when implemented with an adjacency list, the time complexity of DFS will be $\mathcal{O}(|V| + |E|)$, but when implemented with an adjacency matrix or if the graph is dense, it will be
 $\mathcal{O}(|V|^2)$.

 *Python Implementation*